featureflow/featureflow-example-angular-1-java/README.md

         .run(run);
     ```
 4. Configure it in app.module.js config method.
 This will ensure we have an initial set of featureflow controls.
-To set it up for your project copy your 'JavaScript Environment Api Key' into the variable FF_API_KEY below:
+To set it up for your project copy your 'JS Client Environment SDK Key' into the variable FF_API_KEY below:
     ```
         angular
             .module('featureflowExampleAngularOneJavaApp')